Agoric/agoric-sdk/docs/kernel-promises.md

 * dispatch.subscribe(resolverID)

   "hey vat, remember that promise you created with dispatch.deliver or syscall.createPromise?
-Someone now cares about the result.
+Specifically the resolverID.
+Someone now cares about the result, and you are the only one who can provide it.
 Please call syscall.notify* with the given resolverID when it changes state."

 * syscall.notifyRedirect(resolverID, newPromiseID)